sudosoph/docs/content/dns/tutorials/configuring-a-new-domain.md

     * The value will be **www.example.com.c.section.io**
 1. Save your changes.

 You can test these configurations by utilizing [dig](https://linux.die.net/man/1/dig) to perform a DNS lookup to ensure the domain is pointed to your Section record.
-You can also use a web based tool to [perform DNS look ps](https://www.whatsmydns.net/#CNAME/www.example.com).
+You can also use a web based tool to [perform DNS lookups](https://www.whatsmydns.net/#CNAME/www.example.com).

 Example dig command: `dig +trace www.example.com @8.8.8.8`